Kitware/trame/docs/content/docs/module-paraview.md

 | viewMode | `local`or `remote` to control which View is displayed to the user |

-Constructing a VtkRemoteLocalView will also set several Trame triggers.
+Constructing a VtkRemoteLocalView will also set several trame triggers.

 | Trigger          | Description                                                                |
 | ---------------- | -------------------------------------------------------------------------- |